brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 };
 ```

-Let's continue, start the project by running the following command and open your browser on [http://localhost:4200](http://localhost:4200).
+Let's continue.
+Start the project by running the following command and open your browser on [http://localhost:4200](http://localhost:4200).

 ```
 npm start
 ```

-As you can see this just handles static data, the buttons/inputs won't work and the appointments are not loaded yet.
+As you can see, this just handles static data, the buttons/inputs won't work, and the appointments are not loaded yet.
 This is where we start from.

-## Thinking reactive
+## Thinking Reactively

-Here comes the tricky part, we are trying to forget imperative programming for now, and we are trying to evolve into a reactive mind-set.
+Now comes the tricky part.
+We are trying to forget imperative programming for now, and we are trying to evolve into a reactive mindset.

-### Marble diagrams
+### Marble Diagrams

-To be able to think reactive we need some kind of graphical model so we can picture streams in our head.
-Marble diagrams are a great way to do this.
+To be able to think reactively, we need some kind of graphic model so we can picture streams in our head.
+Marble diagrams are a great way to do that.
-As we can see in the image below, a marble represents a value over time.
+As you can see in the image below, a marble represents a value over time.

 ![Marble diagrams](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar12.png)

 The website [rxmarbles.com](http://rxmarbles.com/) has a great playground for learning how to use and draw marble diagrams.

-#### Ascii documentation
+#### ASCII Documentation

 One could argue that code should not be documented and be self-explanatory.
 I don't believe that to be the case when writing complex streams.
-When we document complex streams, we can see what's going on inside the stream and it makes it easier for our collegues.
+When we document complex streams, we can see what's going on inside the stream, which makes it easier for our colleagues.
-Streams can be documented by ascii documentation.
-Since this is not really part of this article, I'm only going to show a small example below.
+Streams can be documented by ASCII documentation.
+Since that is not really part of this article, I'm only going to show a small example below.

 ```typescript
 // a$ gets three values over time and then stops